Graphic and Digital Design

 Academic Admission

-The minimum admission requirement to an undergraduate programme of study is a recognized High School Leaving Certificate (HSLC) or equivalent internationally recognized qualification(s).
-Students with a lower HSLC grade than 7.5/10 or 15/20 or equivalent depending on the grading system of the country issuing the HSLC are provided with extra academic guidance and monitoring during the first year of their studies.
+• The minimum requirement for admission to an undergraduate programme of study is a recognised High School Leaving Certificate (HSLC) or an equivalent internationally recognised qualification.
+Students with an HSLC grade below 7.5/10 or 15/20 (or equivalent, depending on the country’s grading system) receive additional academic support and monitoring during their first year.

 English Language Proficiency